containerbuildsystem/cachi2/README.md

 satisfy the hermetic build condition and have them recorded in the SBOM.

 Cachi2 uses a simple custom lockfile named `generic_lockfile.yaml` that is expected to be present in the repository.
 The lockfile describes the urls, checksums and target locations for the downloaded files.
-The generic fetcher is currently an experimental feature, so cachi2 has to be run with `--dev-package-managers` flag.

 See [docs/usage.md](docs/usage.md#pre-fetch-dependencies-generic-fetcher) for more details.